Native American language * American Indian cultures * American Indian nations

 Related figures in other tribes: Wesakechak (Cree), Nanabojo (Anishinabe), Glooscap (Wabanaki), Napi (Blackfoot)

 Wisaka is the benevolent culture hero of the prairie Algonquian tribes (sometimes referred to as a "transformer" by folklorists.)
 His name is spelled so many different ways partially because these tribes speak several different languages, and partially because they were originally unwritten (so English speakers just spelled it however it sounded to them at the time).
 Wisaka is a trickster character whose adventures are often humorous.
-Unlike Plains Indian tricksters, Wisaka is portrayed as a good friend of humankind, not a dangerous or destructive being.
+Unlike Plains Indian tricksters, Wisaka is usually portrayed as a good friend of humankind, not a dangerous or destructive being.

 Wisaka Stories